Skip to content

 Oceanography

-The Southern Ocean surrounding Antarctica plays a crucial role in global climate and ocean circulation.
-Scientists study ocean currents, temperature gradients, salinity levels, and marine life to understand how the Southern Ocean interacts with the rest of the world’s oceans and influences climate patterns
+The Southern Ocean surrounding Antarctica plays a crucial role in the global climate and ocean circulation.
+Scientists study ocean currents, temperature gradients, salinity levels, and marine life to understand how the Southern Ocean interacts with the rest of the world’s oceans and influences climate patterns.

 Astrophysics and Space Science